enlore/cognition-kit/README.md

 ## Going Forward

-Drop a `css`, `img`, `assets`, whatever directory in `public` and put things in them.
-There's no magic involved in building out the `.html` files, so you'll have to add the appropriate markup (in your `index.html` file, or wherever) to reference your various static assets.
+Drop a `css`, `img`, `assets`, whatever directory in `dist` and put things in them.
+Add app files (or cogs, i.e. `.html` files) in `src/app`.

 Add more javascript and css dependencies in the `vendor/js` and `vendor/css` directories, and gulp will copy them over.
 If they don't copy right when you drop them in, restart the gulp process.

+Everything ends up in `dist`, which serves as the webservers serve root from which all your files will be served, so write your html `src` attributes accordingly.

-This boilerplate places your app files (cogs) in the `public/app` directory.
+This boilerplate places your app files (cogs) in the `dist/app` directory.
 See this
 line:

     <script>$.cognition.init($("#cog-root"), "/app/index.html");</script>